Buck417/Second-Half-CS-3500/AgCubio/Resources/README.txt

 	2.)
 When checking to see if a player cube overlaps a food cube, we "artificially" increased the size of the player cube.
 The reason for this was because even though the math was correct for calculating an overlap, the client still wasn't showing the food being eaten when it was overlapped.
 So, we artificially changed the overlap size so that the food would look like it was being eaten, even though the client wasn't showing it correctly in the first place.
+The size of the "overlapping" isn't increasing past a certain point, however, so that's not quite working.
 	3.)
 We're using IPv6 in our client connections.
 	4.)
 We're using Jim's client for our testing.
 Please don't use our client, it doesn't work.
 We had to change our model significantly, and our networking code had to change, so we decided to stop trying to fix our client and just use Jim's client instead.